 "There is not a hard-and-fast rule about outgrowing naps," Mary Michaeleen Cradock, a clinical psychologist with St. Louis Children's Hospital in Missouri, says.
 "You may start to see signs that the child wakes up earlier from a nap, or they may not show any signs that they need one."

-Nap refusal for an 18-month-old is not a sign that he or she is outgrowing the need to nap as it might be for a three-year-old.
+Nap refusal for an 18-month-old is not a sign that they are outgrowing the need to nap as it might be for a three-year-old.
 "If a child doesn't want to take a nap," Craddock says, "he or she may just be overtired."

 "If it's a day or two of protesting, don't subtract the nap too fast.
 But if nap protesting goes on for a couple of weeks, then it may be time to give it up," Yapalater says.